George C. Biggar Papers

 Biographical history

-George Biggar, born on January 11, 1899, near Aurora, South Dakota, attended South Dakota State University, earning a BS in agriculture in 1921 and an MS in Dairy Husbandry in 1922.
-Noteworthy for his involvement in campus publications, he served as editor of the Industrial Collegian newspaper and contributed to the Jackrabbit yearbook.
-Transitioning to journalism after graduation, Biggar began his radio career in 1924 at station WLS in Chicago, focusing on agricultural and farm programs.
-His notable contributions included producing the National Barn Dance, a launching pad for many country performers, and dispatching Herb Morrison to cover the Hindenburg landing.
-In 1938, he joined WLW in Cincinnati, Ohio, where he managed rural and entertainment programs.
-Invited by the British Information Service, Biggar visited Great Britain during World War II, documenting agricultural practices during the conflict.
-After retiring from WLW in 1964, he acquired station WLBK in DeKalb, Illinois, where he concluded his career.
-Later relocating to Laguna Beach, California, and Fargo, North Dakota, Biggar passed away on March 19, 1989.
+George Biggar, born January 11, 1899, near Aurora, South Dakota, graduated from South Dakota State University with a BS in Agriculture in 1921 and an MS in Dairy Husbandry in 1922.
+Active in campus publications, he served as editor of the Industrial Collegian newspaper and contributed to the Jackrabbit yearbook.
+Transitioning to journalism, Biggar began his radio career in 1924 at WLS in Chicago, producing agricultural and farm programs.
+He was instrumental in launching the National Barn Dance, a platform for emerging country performers, and notably dispatched Herb Morrison to cover the Hindenburg disaster.

 Content and structure elements